Bhavya0207/Book-Finder/README.md

-This is a react web app that allows you to search for books and get information an links about them
+This is a react web app that allows you to search for books and get information and links about them

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Features